aclemons/emailrelay/doc/reference.md

         spool-dir /tmp/spool
         port 10025

-All command-line options that specify a filename can use a special `@app` substitution variable that is interpreted as the directory that contains the `emailrelay` executable or MacOS application bundle.
+All options that specify a filename can use a special `@app` substitution variable that is interpreted as the directory that contains the `emailrelay` executable or MacOS application bundle.

 It is possible to run multiple E-MailRelay instances in one process by prefixing the `--spool-dir` option with an arbitrary name like `in` or `out`, ie.